Wendy Kuiper, President

 Originally from India, Joylina moved to Canada in 2012.
 She has experience in marketing and website design along with public relations and she is proficient in five languages.
 Joylina has volunteered as a social worker for Balika Vrindawan (a residence for abandoned girls) in Mumbai, India and she also worked as an intern at the Kripa Foundation (a rehabilitation centre for alcohol and drug addiction) also in Mumbai, India.

-Joylina is currently an active volunteer for the Bow Valley Community Helpers program and a First Aid Responder with the Canadian Red Cross.
+Joylina has just completed her Occupational Skills Training course at Bow Valley College and finished her work practicum with the MD of Big Horn as Project Administrator.
+She is currently exploring new employment opportunities in the Bow Valley community.
+Joylina is an active volunteer for the Bow Valley Community Helpers program and a First Aid Responder with the Canadian Red Cross.
 Joylina is an advocate for the human rights of woman and girls and joined our Board of Directors in August 2015.